capaj/react-resizer/README.md

 # react-resizer

-a simple react component which allows user to resize the component container in two direction
+a simple react component which allows user to resize the component container in two direction.

+⚠️ distribution on npm only has ESM version of the package.
+If you need CJS version you cannot use this.

 ## Installation